ComputerBread/znippets/README.md

   (TODO: then in the datafile, we put a "replacedBy <name_of_new_snippet>")

 ## requirements

 (tested on linux only)

-To works this project needs:
+To work this project needs:

 - [zigup](https://github.com/marler8997/zigup)
 - [minhtml](https://github.com/wilsonzlin/minify-html/tree/master/minhtml)